nf-core/website/markdown/developers/guidelines.md

 ## Recommended features

-If possible, it's great if pipelines can also have:
+If possible, it's best if pipelines can also have:

 * All software bundled using [bioconda](https://bioconda.github.io/)
   * Nearly all nf-core pipelines use a conda `env` script to list their software requirements.